robchendev/Guitardex_old/src/t/1-31/12-nail-attack/nail-attack.md

 The nail attack has many different ways of being notated.
 Common ways include:

 - Downstroke icon with "NA" written above
-- One or two Xs on the middle strings
+- One or two Xs on the middle strings (nail attack mute, see section 5 on this page)
 - X directly above a note

 In some countries, this technique is referred to as the "Attack Mute", or "AM".
 If you see that instead of "NA", it most likely means this same nail attack technique.